Multi-Volt/Flood/README.md

   8. Carefully attach each brass nut using four M4 bolts and then thread the lead screw partially through the anchor.
   9. Mechanical assembly complete, see wiring diagram referenced below.
 ### Wiring
-For wiring and electronics please refer to the [FLOOD-Schematics](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-Schematics) folder.
+For wiring and electronics please refer to the [FLOOD-Schematics](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-Schematics) folder (currently under revision).

 [(Back to top)](#table-of-contents)